-Jesse Livermore ultimately became a swing trader and longer-term trader, but he started out as a day trader, and this is where he made his first fortunes.
-Here's five tips day traders can use; advice that's almost a 100 years old but is as relevant as the day it was conceived.
+Jesse Livermore ultimately became a swing trader and longer-term trader, but he started as a day trader, and this is where he made his first fortunes.
+The following five tips were offered by Jesse and day traders can surely use them.
+This trading advice may be almost 100 years old, but it's as relevant as the day it was conceived.

-Bull and bear markets are when stock prices are rising or falling overall, respectively.
-"Stocks," as a whole, are represented by a major index, such as the S&P 500 in the U.S..
-Therefore, when this index is in an uptrend, focus on taking long trades in the stocks which are strongest (See How to Screen For Strongest Stocks in Strongest Sectors video).
+Bull and bear markets happen when stock prices are rising or falling overall, respectively.
+Stocks, as a whole or market, are represented by a major index, such as the S&P 500 in the U.S. Therefore, when this index is in an uptrend, focus on taking long trades in the stocks which are strongest.
 When the index is in a downtrend, focus on taking short trades in stocks that are the weakest.

-These trades aren't made arbitrarily, they should be based on a strategy.
-The above just helps us figure out which stocks to trade.
+You shouldn't be making these trades arbitrarily; they need to be based on a sound trading strategy.
+The above helps you figure out which stocks to trade.

-Developing a strategy and a trading plan takes time and work, but once in place all we need to do is follow it.
-If the market isn't providing trade setups based on our trading plan, then we shouldn't trade.
+Developing a strategy and a trading plan takes time and work, but once in place, all you need to do is follow it.
+If the market isn't providing trade setups based on your trading plan, then you shouldn't trade.

 Any trade could be a loser, no matter how good it looks at the outset.
-Always use a stop loss order, and make sure that it gets you out of the trade if the stop loss level is hit.
+Always use a stop loss order, and make sure that it gets you out of the trade if the stock drops to your stop loss price level.
 Successful day traders don't waffle about when they should exit.
-They know when, where and how they're going to get out before the trade is placed.
+They know when, where, and how they're going to get out before they even place the trade.

-Averaging down is when you add to a losing a position.
+Averaging down is when you add money to a losing a position.
 If you already have a full position (the maximum size position your trading plan allows) then adding to that position when it's losing money is a significant lapse in discipline.
-Averaging down can deplete capital very quickly, especially if done multiple times and the price keeps going against you.
+Averaging down can deplete your capital very quickly, especially if done multiple times, as the price keeps going against you.

 Great numbers of people will buy a stock, let us say at 50, and two or three days later if they can buy it at 47 they are seized with the urge to average down by buying another hundred shares, making a price of 48.5 on all.

-Don't follow too many stocks.
+Don't dilute your focus and efforts by following too many stocks.
 Instead, focus on trading the strongest stocks in a bull market and the weakest stocks in a bear market.
-This limits the number of stocks you trade to a handful (see What to Focus On As a New Trader video).
-Any more than that and it becomes hard to track them all and trade them adequately.
-The more stocks being watched the more likely it is you'll miss the important moves you're waiting for.
+It limits the number of stocks you trade to a handful.
+Any more than that, and it becomes hard to track them all and trade them adequately.
+The more stocks being watched, the more likely it is you'll miss the important moves you're waiting for.